 We didn't necessarily cap these products at a specific price.
 Instead, we sought out the best values in multiple categories that come with an affordable price tag compared to the competition.

 Despite being smaller than its predecessor, Amazon’s revamped Fire TV offers 4K Ultra HD and HDR support.
 The hands-free remote lets you control your Fire TV via Amazon’s digital assistant, Alexa.
 What we especially like about the Fire TV is that you can spend a few bucks more and get it bundled with an AmazonBasics HD antenna for just $74.99.
+Alternatively, you can get the Amazon Fire TV Stick with an Echo Dot for $59.98.

 Looking for an inexpensive way to turn your home into a smart one?
 The Wemo Mini Smart Plug connects to any electrical outlet and gives any device you plug into it smart capabilities.
 Via the free Wemo app, you can schedule plugged in lights to go on or off at specific intervals or have your morning coffee maker start brewing a cup of joe the minute you wake up.
 Alternatively, the smart plug is also compatible with Alexa, so you can send commands via voice using Amazon’s digital assistant.